PKL: A look at Maninder Singh's journey in Pro Kabaddi League

 Season 1 (Jaipur Pink Panthers)

 Maninder Singh made his PKL debut for the Jaipur Pink Panthers in season one- the only edition where he didn’t make an appearance for the Warriors.
-This marked the beginning of a glorious PKL career which awaited him later.
+This marked the beginning of a glorious PKL career that awaited him later.
 The Punjab boy managed to stand out in the team of Jasvir Singh and Navneet Gautam.

 He eventually finished as the third-best raider, racking up 130 raid points in 16 matches at a mammoth raid strike rate of 74.28% (his best).
 The Panthers finished at the top of the table and upstaged U Mumba 35-24 in the final to lift the inaugural Pro Kabaddi League title.